awesome-release/terraform-aws-release-network/README.md

 This **example** Terraform module gets and returns AWS network identifiers to simplify adding services to your [Release](https://releasehub.com/) Kubernetes cluster's VPC on AWS.

-## :warning: Pre-release example module :warning:

-This is a pre-release example Terraform module.
-Do not rely on this module, as the API may change without notice.

 ## Quick start

 1. Add this module to your Terraform configuration.